Who we are

 Our clients include the European Institutions, international law firms, legal publishers, consultancy firms and national governments.

-We are a data controller registered with ICO with the certificate reference number ZA362945.
+Our UK entity (Spark Legal Network and Consultancy ltd) is a data controller registered with ICO with the certificate reference number ZA362945.

 Type of personal data we process